connordevitt/connordevitt/README.md

 ### Hi there 👋
--I’m currently working on finding a course to study in IT.
+-I'm currently working on Todo List website https://connors-webpage.com/ -I'm looking to learn more in the cybersecurity field!

--Im currently learning IT support with coursea.

--I'm looking for help with Cyber security.
 <!--
 **connordevitt/connordevitt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.